marijnh/heckle/README.md

 [3]: http://marijnhaverbeke.nl/mold/

-At some point, more detailed docs, as well as commmand-line arguments, might materialize.
+At some point, more detailed docs, as well as command-line arguments, might materialize.
 For now, read the code, it's (at the time of writing) less than 200 lines.